What’s happening at Rosehill and Camellia?

-The Parramatta Light Rail, due for completion in 2023, will connect Westmead to Carlingford via the Parramatta CBD and Camellia, stopping at Tramway Avenue and within the vicinity of the existing Camellia train station.
+The Parramatta Light Rail, due for completion in 2023, will connect Westmead to Carlingford via the Parramatta CBD and Camellia, stopping at Tramway Avenue and within the vicinity of the former Camellia train station.

 The Parramatta Light Rail stabling and maintenance facility, or depot, will be located at Grand Avenue, Camellia.
 Early works to remediate this industrial land, once used for chemical manufacturing, are underway.

 Major construction on the Parramatta Light Rail is underway.

 While the light rail is being built, frequent buses will transport customers between Carlingford and Camellia.
 On Rosehill Gardens Racecourse race days, additional bus services will run between the Parramatta CBD and Rosehill.